-How to Grow Beech Nut Trees From Seeds
+How To Grow Beech Nut Trees From Seeds

 The beech nut tree (Fagus grandifolia), an enormous tree native to many parts of the United States, can grow to 100 feet tall and 70 feet wide, yet it has a shallow root system.
 Because the beech tree is a prolific seed producer, you can harvest your own beech seeds and plant them to grow a new tree.
 Growing a beech nut tree from seeds, however, can be hit or miss because both germination and transplanting the seedlings can be difficult.
 With patience and right techniques you can increase your chances of successfully planting beech nut trees from seeds.